thunder9/node-dde/README.md

 clients.startAdvise();
 ```

-# Server
+## Server

-A example to push the advice to the client is follows:
+Example to push the asynchronous advice to the client is the following:

 ```javascript
 var dde = require('node-dde');